Subgin/tonic/README.md

 > 🍸 Digital Collections Framework

-Transform your collection into a beautiful website ✨
+Transform your collection into a beautiful and responsive website ✨

 Tonic parses your collection, defined in a `YAML`, `JSON`, or `CSV` file, and automatically generates a customizable static website to explore your collection in a smart way, with a lot of filtering and sorting options.